 Postgraduate (further study)

 A postgraduate qualification can be undertaken by students who have already completed an undergraduate degree or possess significant, demonstrable work experience.
 Postgraduate courses include graduate certificates, graduate diplomas, master’s and PhDs, as well as specialist programs for industry professionals.

 Do you want to make a difference to the care of critically ill patients?
 This postgraduate specialist course links theoretical content and practice, and prepares you for advanced practice, leadership and management in your specialist field.
 You'll be ready to work as a critical care nurse in a variety of hospital settings, including:

 - cardiac units

 - emergency departments

 - high dependence nursing areas

 - intensive care units

 Deakin’s course has provided me with a great foundation on which to grow my career.
-The graduate certificate equipped me with the knowledge and skills I need for the theoretical and practical components of my role.
 'Knowledge is power', and I think the lecturers and course content have really empowered me as a clinician.

 Master of Nursing Practice (Critical Care)